hartonoosu/3813ICT_Phase1/README.md

-# 3813ICT_Phase1
+# 3813ICT_Phase2
-This is my second attempt at this assignment Phase 1.
 This project is about creating a basic chatting app with several functionalities, including managing users, groups, and the chat channel.

 ## Version Control